-Cheesy Gold Foil … Pewter Top … Split Label … Donut … these are the names of legends.
+“Cheesy Gold Foil” … “Pewter Top” … “Split Label” … “Donut” … These are the names of legends.
 To the average person, gibberish I’m sure.
-But to the wise and weathered whiskey enthusiast these words stimulate the senses, stir emotions, and for the converted, invoke memories of grandeur.
-Today’s Wild Turkey stands on the shoulders of these giants, and the way it’s looking they’re not making many more of them.
+But to the wise and weathered whiskey enthusiast these words stimulate the senses, stir emotion, and for the converted, invoke memories of grandeur.
+Today’s Wild Turkey stands on the shoulders of these rare giants, and the way it’s looking they’re not making many more of them.

 Since the Wild Turkey distillery opened in 1855, privileged visitors have been given the rare opportunity of tasting our oldest and finest bourbon straight from the barrel.
 The creation of Kentucky Legend extends this tradition to a wider group of connoisseurs.
 This whiskey has been decanted from one specially selected barrel, filtered and hand bottled under my personal supervision at its original strength.
 The barrel has imparted its own subtly different flavor resulting in a unique hand made Kentucky Bourbon.
 True legends are rare indeed. – Jimmy Russell, Master Distiller

-Wild Turkey Kentucky Legend (AKA “Donut”) – NAS 114.6 proof KSBW – barrel D8-15, bottle #53 – bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY
+Wild Turkey Kentucky Legend (a/k/a “Donut”) – 114.6-proof KSBW – no age stated – barrel D8-15, bottle #53 – bottled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

-Color: deep rosy-copper
+Color: deep rosy copper

-This is one helluva complex bourbon – particularly on the nose.
-If given a decent length of time (resisting the temptation to taste, which would be ridiculously challenging) one could write a novella of notes relative to the nose alone.
-By the time you sip, you’re on such a high from scent overload that the huge vanilla/oak and intense spice nearly takes you by surprise (I was literally speechless … all I could say was “mmm, mmm” and eventually expletives of sheer joy).
+This is one helluva complex bourbon – particularly the nose.
+If given a considerable length of time (resisting the temptation to taste, which is ridiculously challenging I might add) one could write a novella of notes relative to the nose alone.
+By the time you sip, you’re on such a high from scent overload that the huge vanilla, oak, and intense spice nearly take you by surprise (I was literally speechless … all I could say was “mmm, mmm” and eventually expletives of sheer joy).